Hrant3/data-ingestion-pipeline/README.md

        ```git clone https://github.com/Hrant3/data-ingestion-pipeline.git```

        ```cd data-ingestion-pipeline```

+  3. In your Docker Desktop go to Settings -> Resources -> File sharing -> Add the path of data-ingestion-pipeline folder.

-  3. Build and Start Containers:
+  4. Build and Start Containers:

        ```/usr/lib/docker/cli-plugins/docker-compose up --build```   (first should be the path where your docker-compose is )